-When Shelley was growing up her mother told her kids that they could either pitch in with the housework or read a book.
+My mom always gave her kids a choice: help with the housework or read a book.
 (Clearly she knew the value of reading.)
-Shelley, of course, chose to read – and still chooses to read when she should be doing housework!
-In fact, she would rather read than do almost anything else.
+I opted to read, of course, and I still choose to read when I should be doing housework.
+In fact, I’d rather read than do almost anything else.

-When she became an elementary school teacher Shelley discovered she had an especially big passion for children’s literature.
-This inspired her to write her own books, and she is now the author of eleven novels for teens (all published by Orca Book Publishers) and two illustrated children’s books.
+When I was teaching elementary school I discovered – not surprisingly – that I had a huge passion for children’s literature.
+(Thanks Mom!)
+This inspired me to try writing my own books and I’m now the author of eleven novels for teens and two illustrated children’s books.

-Shelley lives in North Vancouver, British Columbia.
-When she’s not writing (or reading!) she can be found hiking, snowshoeing, practising yoga, Zumba dancing, or hanging out with the grizzly bears and reindeer at the Grouse Mountain Refuge for Endangered Wildlife.
+I currently live in North Vancouver, British Columbia and when I’m not writing (or reading!)
+I can be found hiking, snowshoeing, practising yoga, Zumba dancing or hanging out with the grizzly bears and reindeer at the Grouse Mountain Refuse for Endangered Wildlife.